Michelleoc/pands-project/README.md

         3. accuracy_score computes the accuracy

     - sklearn.algorithms
-        1. LogisticRegression is a statistical method for modelling relationship between a dependent variable with a given set of independent variables.
+        1. LogisticRegression is a supervised learning classification algorithm used to predict the probability of a target variable.
         2. DecisionTreeClassifier is a 2 step process, a learning (training) step and prediction step.
+In the learning step, the model is developed based on given training data.
+In the prediction step, the model is used to predict the response for given data
-        3. KNeighborsClassifier is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure# for K nearest neighbours.
+        3. KNeighborsClassifier is a simple algorithm that stores all available cases and classifies new cases based on a similarity measure for a defined number of nearest neighbours "K".
-        4. LinearDiscriminantAnalysis is a method to find a linear combination of features that characterizes or separates two or more classes of objects.
+        4. LinearDiscriminantAnalysis is a dimensionality reduction technique, it reduces the number of dimensions (i.e. variables) in a dataset while retaining as much information as possible.
-        5. GaussianNB
+        5. GaussianNB is used to calculate conditional probability, it assumes that the continuous values associated with each class are distributed according to a normal (or Gaussian) distribution.
-        6. Support Vector Machine (SVM) Algorithm
+        6. Support Vector Machine (SVM) Algorithm uses classification algorithms for two-group classification problems

-## Introduction to Iris Dataset <a name="introductiontoirisdataset"></a>
+## Iris Dataset <a name="irisdataset"></a>

 ### History of Iris Dataset  <a name="historyofirisdataset"></a>